 We continued providing a number of Dial a Ride routes.

 Excursions Club

 WFCT operates a small excursions club programme offering seasonal outings to individuals at risk of suffering from isolation and loneliness.
-During 2021/22 and whilst Covid restrictions were in place for most of the year we ran 12 trips with 480 passengers on outings to places of interest.
+During the year we ran 15 trips with 390 passengers on outings to places of interest.